BlackJar72/Simulation-Game-Cameras/README.md

 The following optional scripts are also included:
-* A camera mode switcher, to be place on the camera holder object allong with one or more of the above controllers (all be the first should start disabled), allowing swapping between controllers with the press of a buttone.
+* A camera mode switcher, to be place on the camera holder object allong with one or more of the above controllers (all be the first should start disabled), allowing swapping between controllers with the press of a button.
 * An event converter, which converts my custom C# events into untity events for those who want to connect events in the editor.